A person sitting at a desk with a laptop, smiling in a spacious, bright room with multiple windows and medical equipment.

 Do you have a passion for helping others overcome physical challenges?
 A career as a physical therapist assistant (PTA) might be the perfect fit for you.
 PTAs work under the supervision of licensed physical therapists, helping clients of all ages improve mobility, strength, and overall quality of life through personalized care and rehabilitation exercises.

 Choosing an accredited PTA program is essential for your career.
 Accreditation ensures that the program meets rigorous educational standards, a requirement to work as a physical therapist assistant and sit for the National Physical Therapy Exam (NPTE).
-At Bryant & Stratton College, our physical therapy assistant programs in NY, plus our PTA programs in Wisconsin and Ohio, prepare students to excel in this growing field.
+At Bryant & Stratton College, our physical therapist assistant programs in NY, plus our PTA programs in Wisconsin and Ohio, prepare students to excel in this growing field.
 With a curriculum that combines classroom learning, hands-on lab experience, and integrated clinical training, students graduate ready to make a meaningful impact in healthcare.

 Through in-depth coursework and four clinical experiences, our program blends theoretical learning with practical application.
 Students gain expertise in patient care techniques, including electrotherapy, therapeutic massage, and exercise-based rehabilitation.
 This hands-on training ensures graduates are prepared to offer client-centered care in diverse healthcare environments.

-Our Physical Therapy Assistant (PTA) programs are tailored to fit your lifestyle and career goals.
+Our Physical Therapist Assistant (PTA) programs are tailored to fit your lifestyle and career goals.
 With vibrant campuses across Wisconsin, New York, and Ohio, you can access a high-quality, accredited education close to home.

 Whether it’s online, on-campus, or remote, our programs are designed to offer flexible learning options for your degree.